cartheur/david-headroom/README.md

 ![Animated face today](/details/animated-face.jpg "Necessary-face")

 This schema follows our design priciples of the preference of "old-school" animatronics rather than digital displays.
 It is this level of branding that separates emotional toys from other kinds of social-consumer robot offerings.

+## The challenge

+With this face, we need to crete a headcap that will mount at the neck with this joining part: